 Gender roles are highly in Saudi Arabian culture.
 Traditionally, females are secluded from most public decision-making and are expected to obey their fathers, brothers and husbands.
 They are considered to be the carrier of family honour and hence carry greater expectations of social compliance as particularly vulnerable targets that need to be protected (see Honour in Core Concepts).
 Therefore, shyness and modesty are considered positive qualities in a woman.
 A woman has more authority if she is the eldest member of a household.

 Women are generally brought up with ‘intimidations’ and ‘warnings’ about sexual desires of men and the consequences of mixing with them.2 Meanwhile, fathers and husbands see it as their duty to be the guardians of family honour and keep their female family members free from scandal.
-The senior male of the family has the authority to make decisions about his female family members’ behaviour in order to preserve the family honour (see Guardianship System below).
+The senior male of the family has the authority to make decisions about his female family members’ behaviour in order to preserve the family honour (see Guardianship System and Women's Opportunity below).
 Therefore, male relatives’ attitudes towards women tend to be .
 For example, if he is worried about her leaving the house for a certain reason, he may ensure another male relative accompanies her.
 A ‘mistake’ by a woman is sometimes interpreted as a failure of the men of the family to protect her from doing so.

 The Guardianship System and Women’s Opportunity

-Gender and roles have been changing rapidly as industrialisation and economic growth have impacted ideas about men’s control and women’s public involvement.4 The government has issued a range of decisions in recent years to significantly increase women’s participation in the labor market and access to government services.
+Gender and roles have been changing rapidly as industrialisation and economic growth have impacted ideas about men’s control and women’s public involvement.8 The government has issued a range of decisions in recent years to significantly increase women’s participation in the labour market and access to government services.
 An increasing number of women are gaining an education (often outperforming men at universities) and entering the professional workforce.
 As of October 2017, women make up 20% of the Consultative Assembly of Saudi Arabia.
 In 2018, the government repealed a ban that prohibited females from driving.
 It is also becoming more common to see women wearing bright, colourful abayas and hijabs, rather than black (traditional).
 At the time of writing, social attitudes appear to be embracing these reforms quite quickly.
 However, while some legal obstacles may have been reduced, there are still many social and cultural obstacles for women to overcome.
 For example, it is harder for women to hold senior positions whilst maintaining cultural in mixed-gender workplaces.

 Relationships and Marriage Practices